To Impute or not to Impute? Missing Data in Treatment Effect Estimation: Discussion

 We argue further that we should not leave {\it all} variables unimputed.
 When there are variables that are only missing {\it because} an individual was given a particular treatment, then these missing variables are informative of the treatment and result in a covariate shift between treatment groups.

 We believe the key finding of our paper is summarised as follows: {\it more care and thought should be put into imputing missing data when estimating treatment effects}.
-We confirm intuitively, theoretically, and empirically that selectively imputing missing variables can improve our ability to estimate treatment effect, while {\it wrong imputation can lead to poorly modelled treatment effects}.
+We confirm intuitively, theoretically, and empirically that selectively imputing missing variables can improve our ability to estimate treatment effect, while imputing the wrong variables {\it can lead to poorly modelled treatment effects}.

-\acks{This work was supported by the W.D.
-Armstrong Trust, the National Science Foundation (NSF) under grant number 1722516, the Office of Naval Research (ONR), and The Alan Turning Institute (ATI).}